English Machine Reading Comprehension Datasets: A Survey: Datasets

-\paragraph{Vocabulary Size} To obtain a vocabulary size we calculate the number of unique lower cased lemmas of tokens.
+\paragraph{Vocabulary Size} To obtain a vocabulary size we calculate the number of unique lower-cased token lemmas.
 A vocabulary size distribution is presented in Fig. \ref{fig:stat} (d).
-There is a moderate correlation\footnote{ As data has non-normal distribution we calculated the Spearman correlation coefficient=0.58 and p-value is 1.3e-05.} between the number of questions in a dataset and its vocabulary size (see Fig. \ref{fig:vocab_correlation}).
-WikiReading has the largest number of questions as well as the richest vocabulary. bAbI is a synthetic dataset with 40k questions but only 152 lemmas in its vocabulary.
+There is a moderate correlation\footnote{ As the data has a non-normal distribution, we calculated the Spearman correlation: coefficient=0.58, p-value=1.3e-05.} between the number of questions in a dataset and its vocabulary size (see Fig. \ref{fig:vocab_correlation}).\footnote{The values for the BookTest \cite{DBLP:conf/iclr/BajgarKK17} and WhoDidWhat \cite{onishi-etal-2016-large} are taken from the papers.} WikiReading has the largest number of questions as well as the richest vocabulary. bAbI is a synthetic dataset with 40k questions but only 152 lemmas in its vocabulary.

-\textbf{Language Detection} We ran a language detector over all datasets using the \texttt{pyenchant} for American and British English, and \texttt{langid} libraries.\footnote{ \url{pypi.org/project/pyenchant/} and \url{github.com/saffsd/langid.py} -- all links l.v.
-10/2020. } In 36 of the 54 datasets, more than 10\% of the words are reported to be non-English.\footnote{See supplementary materials Section~\ref{extra:vocab} and Table~\ref{table:vocab}.} We inspected 200 randomly chosen samples from a subset of these.
+\textbf{Language Detection} We ran a language detector over all datasets using the \texttt{pyenchant} for American and British English, and \texttt{langid} libraries.\footnote{\url{pypi.org/project/pyenchant/} and \url{github.com/saffsd/langid.py} -- all links l.v.
+05/2021. } In 37 of the 60 datasets, more than 10\% of the words are reported to be non-English.\footnote{See Appendix~\ref{extra:vocab} and Table~\ref{table:vocab}.} We inspected 200 randomly chosen samples from a subset of these.
 For Wikipedia datasets (HotPotQA, QAngoroo WikiHop), around 70-75\% of those words are named entities; 10-12\% are specific terms borrowed from other languages such as names of plants, animals, etc.; another 8-10\% are foreign words, e.g. the word \textit{``dialetto''} from HotPotQA \textit{``Bari dialect (dialetto barese) is a dialect of Neapolitan ...''}; about 1.5-3\% are misspelled words and tokenization errors.
 In contrast, for the user-generated dataset, AmazonQA, 67\% are tokenization and spelling errors.
 This aspect of a dataset's vocabulary is useful to bear in mind when, for example, fine-tuning a pre-trained language model which has been trained on less noisy text.